Going Wild For Turmeric

 It’s Bright Yellow-Orange, But What Is It?

 If you’ve eaten curry before, you’ve most likely had turmeric.
-It’s the main spice in traditional curry dishes and it’s included in a lot of other Indian and Asian meals as well.
-The taste is warm, yet bitter, almost a bit like black pepper, with a definite earthy flavor.
+It’s the main spice in traditional curry dishes, and it’s included in a lot of other Indian and Asian meals as well.
+The taste is warm yet bitter, almost like black pepper, with a definite earthy flavor.

-While commonly used as a clothing dye in India for saris and Buddhist monk’s robes, it is most often used as a spice in foods due to its flavor and an incredible load of health benefits.
+While it is commonly used as a clothing dye in India for saris and Buddhist monks’ robes, it is most often used as a food spice due to its flavor and incredible health benefits.

 What’s So Healthy About Turmeric?

 Curcumin.
-No, we didn’t change subjects here, curcumin is a naturally occurring chemical found in turmeric root.
-Producing pretty flowers, this perennial plant can be found growing wild and can be over 3 feet tall.
+No, we didn’t change subjects here; curcumin is a naturally occurring chemical found in turmeric root.
+Producing pretty flowers, this perennial plant can grow wild and be over 3 feet tall.

-It’s the curcumin that packs the most benefits into this brilliant root, making it a functional food – offering potentially positive effects on health beyond just basic nutrition.
+The curcumin packs the most benefits into this brilliant root, making it a functional food – offering potentially positive effects on health beyond just essential nutrition.

-Anti-inflammatory is one of the major health perks that is often associated with this amazing rhizome.
+Anti-inflammatory is one of the significant health perks often associated with this fantastic rhizome.
 People sometimes use it to help their body deal with:

 - Arthritis